mautic/mautic-community-handbook/pages/09.education-team/chapter.md

 > To improve the resources available for new and established users to learn how to use Mautic

+### General Tasks

+  * Help marketeers to contribute their existing content to the Mautic knowledge base
+  * Update the doccumentation to be up to datre with new releases
+  * Improve users experience by making the docs high quality and comprehensive
+  * Moderate forums and provide contents to FAQs

 ### Forum

   * #### Quality of contributions